Real1tyy/Prisma-Calendar/docs-site/docs/features/recurring-dsl.md

 - **12+ instances**: Only for extensive advance preparation needs

 #### Per-Event Override

-You can override the global "Future instances count" setting for individual recurring events by adding the `Future Instances Count` property to the event's frontmatter:
+You can override the global "Future instances count" setting for individual recurring events in two ways:

+##### **Via Event Edit Modal** (Recommended)

+When creating or editing a recurring event:
+1. Enable "Recurring Event" checkbox
+2. Scroll to the "Future instances count" field
+3. Enter a custom number (or leave empty to use the global default)
+4. Save the event

+The UI automatically handles the frontmatter property for you.

+##### **Via Manual Frontmatter**

+Alternatively, add the `Future Instances Count` property directly to the event's frontmatter:

 ```yaml
 ---